Adamskoullos/TraderDashboards/README.md

     - Leading down to the introduction section with text and embedded video
     - Leading on to section with 4 embedded videos each one a short presentation of each dashboard
     - Below that a testimonial carousel with a couple of rotating testimonials
-    - just before the footer a short text with a contact button taking the user to the contact page
+    - Just before the footer a short text with a contact button taking the user to the contact page
 - Intraday-Dash:
     - Tickers/mini charts showing the net change since previous close (Dollar index, Bitcoin, Gold, Brent, Ftse, Dax)
     - 5 minute mini charts showing real-time price action for (Dollar index, WTI oil, Gold, S&P, Russell, Nasdaq)